LovesTha/LovesTha.github.io/_posts/2008-05-10-moxlicious-mox-jet-tournament-report-7th.markdown

-Round 5 - Alex Sutton with Mono Green Beats (w/ Bad Combos) - Eventual Champion Alex is paired down against me needing just a single ID for the lock on top 8, I ask if he will conceede to me, but he wants at least a draw but I have a real chance to win this round so playing feels infinetly better for me.
+Round 5 - Alex Sutton with Mono Green Beats (w/ Bad Combos) - Eventual Champion Alex is paired down against me needing just a single ID for the lock on top 8, I ask if he will concede to me, but he wants at least a draw but I have a real chance to win this round so playing feels infinitely better for me.
 These two games really aren't all that intersting, I've played against this deck of Alex's many many times and win, giving my self a near lock on top 8.